 NBE can be used across urban, rural, suburban, and wilderness settings once teachers are equipped with skills, knowledge, and confidence.
 It connects academic content with inquiry and meaningful stewardship.

 Minnesota's future depends on residents who value our natural resources - values supported through access to, experience in, and understanding of our diverse landscapes.

-What is your proposed solution to the problem or opportunity discussed above? i.e. What are you seeking funding to do?
-You will be asked to expand on this in Activities and Milestones.
+What is your proposed solution to the problem or opportunity discussed above?
+Introduce us to the work you are seeking funding to do.
+You will be asked to expand on this proposed solution in Activities & Milestones.